 #3 Out for a meal with friends

 Order just enough, in fact lesser than usual.
-If can’t contain the rest of the gang, please keep a box for tapao.
+Since you can’t control what the rest of the gang orders, please keep a box for tapao.

 #4 Recycle properly

-Do not contaminate the recyclables – remove the food waste before sending the plastic for recycling.
-Better still do not take plastic!
+Do not contaminate the recyclables – remove food bits before sending the plastic for recycling.
+Better still – do not take plastic!

 #5 Compost at home